 Pros

 Why I chose saline breast implants?
 Saline is simple, sterile saltwater.
 Your body already contains a ton of it, so it’s pretty much guaranteed to be safe.
-Many women still feel more comfortable knowing that the substance inside their bodies will be natural.
+Many women still feel more comfortable with saline filled implants knowing that the substance inside their bodies will be natural.
 However, it should be noted that even saline implants are contained within a silicone outer covering.

 CONS